 The School categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant observable inputs.
-The inputs or methodology used for valuing securities are not necessarily an indication of the risk associated with investing in those securities.
-The fair value of investments in money market funds is based on the published net asset values per share of those funds.
-The School has no investments requiring categorization.
+The school has no investments that require categorization.